mLenehan1/ECE-FinalYearProject/ProjectReport/ImplementationAndTesting/trackingimplementation.md

 ### Beacon Scanner Application

 The Beacon Scanner android application allows for the monitoring and ranging of bluetooth beacons from an android device\cite{beaconscan}.
+Utilising Bluetooth RSSI, the application estimates the distance from the Android device to the Bluetooth beacon.
+The device reports on beacon type, ID, RSSI, and Transmission power.
+These parameters allow for the identification and calibration of the beacon, along with the location determination for the client.